Dan Mullen, awed by UNLV facilities, says timing felt right to make return to coaching

 The Bulldogs finished with winning records in all but two of Mullen's seasons, which led to a return to Florida and a team that went 4-7 in 2017.
 But then Mullen went 29-9 over his first three years, finishing at least No. 13 each season.

 UNLV, on the surface, doesn't appear to be a rebuilding job given its recent success.
-The Rebels, however, must replace several key starters that include wide receiver Ricky White III and linebacker Jackson Woodard, players who could hear their names called at the NFL draft later this month.
+The Rebels, however, must replace several key starters that include wide receiver Ricky White III and linebacker Jackson Woodard, players who could hear their names called in the NFL draft at the end of April.

 Mullen returns to coaching when rosters are constructed on more of a year-to-year basis anyway because of the transfer portal as well as the lure of name, image and likeness dollars at larger programs.
 What has essentially become college free agency wasn't much of a thing in his previous turn at coaching.